rammygit/CodingChallenge/README.md

 # CodingChallenge

 Assumptions
- * there is no DB availability.
+ * There is no DB availability.
  * Need Java 1.8 and Maven 3.
  * total no of seats are loaded in the constructor and you will be passing value as int.
  * added to skip list for lock-free thread safety.